What Is an English Degree Like in the US?

 What Are the Career Paths for English Majors?

-Deciding to study English literature is a choice to do what you love with your life.
+Deciding to study literature is a choice to do what you love with your life.
 People passionate about books, reading, and understanding human nature make great English lit students, and these people figure out a way to build a career out of their passion.
-Employment data or job growth trends alone cannot specify all the possible career options available for English Literature majors.
+Employment data or job growth trends alone cannot specify all the possible career options available.

 Why Developing Employable Skills Is Essential for English Majors